Nick Maton Player Props: Tigers vs. Twins

-After batting .100 with a double, four walks and three RBI in his past 10 games, Nick Maton and the Detroit Tigers face the Minnesota Twins (who will hand the ball to Jose De Leon) at 2:10 PM ET on Saturday.
+On Sunday, Nick Maton (.138 batting average in his past 10 games, with a double, four walks and three RBI) and the Detroit Tigers face the Minnesota Twins, whose starting pitcher will be Louie Varland.
+First pitch is at 2:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Twins.
+He had a one-hit performance in his previous game (1-for-3) against the Twins.

 Nick Maton Game Info & Props vs. the Twins